winkjs/wink-tokenizer/README.md

 [<img align="right" src="https://decisively.github.io/wink-logos/logo-title.png" width="100px" >](http://winkjs.org/)

 Tokenize sentences in Latin and Devanagari scripts using **`wink-tokenizer`**.
-Some of it's top feature are:
+Some of it's top feature are outlined below:

 1. Support for English, French, German, Hindi, Sanskrit, Marathi and many more.